 How our Panel Recommended Solicitors can help you

 Our property team have plenty of experience of shared ownership and staircasing.
 We are on the recommended solicitors panel for Radian Homes.
 We also regularly act for clients in property transaction in a wide range of housing associations including Sovereign, Aster and VIVID (formed from a merger of First Wessex and Sentinel Housing Association).

 “highly experienced in dealing with the various schemes that we have available and will ensure your purchase goes as smoothly and quickly as possible.”

 What’s more highly experienced property team handle staircasing and shared ownership conveyancing not just locally in Wiltshire, Hampshire and Dorset, but for clients throughout England and Wales – from our four offices in Salisbury, Fordingbridge, Andover and Amesbury.

 Need help with staircasing?
 Call our specialist solicitors on FREEPHONE 0800 1404544 for FREE initial phone advice – with no strings attached.

 Not necessarily.
 Some leases restrict your right to buy a 100% interest in your property.

 It is crucial to check whether your particular lease actually has an automatic staircasing clause or not.
 You could have a look at your lease – or alternatively check it with the Housing Association.
-A solicitor who specialises in shared ownership properties will be able to help you with this.
+Our solicitors specialising in shared ownership properties can help you with this.